fabianoromanberaldi/fabianoberaldi_checkthenews/README.md

-# Check the new in NY Times site
+# Check the news in NY Times site
 ## Web Scrapper

 ### Configurations